sptrakesh/sptrakesh.github.io/Writerside/topics/s3-proxy.md

 proxy server.
 * `ALLOWED_ORIGINS` - JSON array of origins supported for sending CORS headers.
 Also set this when running as a *docker container*.
+* `SINGLE_THREADED` - If set to `true`, the `--threads` value will be used to configure the number or worker threads, while the server will be run on a single thread.
+Single server thread model should work for most use cases, unless the service is expected to handle very high concurrency.

 ```Shell
 ALLOWED_ORIGINS='["http://127.0.0.1:8080", "http://localhost:8080", "http://local.sptci.com:8080"]' <path to>/s3proxy [options]